MntaseTshepi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 8- Displays the results of ls -la into a file Task 9- Duplicate the last line of file iacta
-Task 10- Deletes of files with .js extention in current directory and subfolders
+Task 10- Deletes of files with .js extention in current directory and subfolders Task 11- Counts the number of directories and sub-directories in current directory